philote/Spirtuum/firebender-memory-bank/firebenderrules.md

 - Follow TDD (Test-Driven Development) for all features
 - Write tests first, then implement the necessary code
 - Keep tests focused and isolated
+- Always run a Gradle sync after making updates to Gradle files and fix errors or notify the user before moving on

 ## Project Scope
 - No authentication or user management features in current scope